fshhr46/recsys-examples/corelib/dynamicemb/DynamicEmb_APIs.md

         safe_check_mode : DynamicEmbCheckMode
             Should dynamic embedding table insert safe check be enabled?
 By default, it is disabled.
-            Please refer to the API documentation for DynamicEmbCheckMode for more information.
+            Please refer to the API documentation for DynamicEmbCheckMode for more information. global_hbm_for_values : int
+            Total GPU memory allocated to store embedding + optimizer states, in bytes.
+Default is 0.
+            It has different meanings under `caching=True` and  `caching=False`.
+                When `caching=False`, it decides how much GPU memory is in the total memory to store value in a single hybrid table.
+                When `caching=True`, it decides the table capacity of the GPU table.
+        external_storage: Storage
+            The external storage/ParamterServer which inherits the interface of Storage, and can be configured per table.
+            If not provided, will using KeyValueTable as the Storage. index_type : Optional[torch.dtype], optional
+            Index type of sparse features, will be set to DEFAULT_INDEX_TYPE(torch.int64) by default. admit_strategy : Optional[AdmissionStrategy], optional
+            Admission strategy for controlling which keys are allowed to enter the embedding table.
+            If provided, only keys that meet the strategy's criteria will be inserted into the table.
+            Keys that don't meet the criteria will still be initialized and used in the forward pass, but won't be stored in the table.
+Default is None (all keys are admitted). admission_counter : Optional[Counter], optional
+            Counter for tracking the number of keys that have been admitted to the embedding table.
+            If provided, the counter will be used to track the number of keys that have been admitted to the embedding table.
+            Default is None (no counter is used).

         Notes
         -----